AMD Ryzen 7950X Water Games

 If you look at most of these new X670E motherboards they have a TPM 2.0 header, just like on the X570 and I seriously advise you buy the $42 TPM 2.0 device on Amazon and do not use the fTPM bollocks because it definitely causes stuttering does this fTPM BIOS based BS.

-Buy the TPM for your specific motherboard by the way they are not generic, though Amazon does have generics that I am using with no problems with the right pin layout per my various motherboards.
+Buy the TPM for your specific motherboard by the way they are not generic - they come in different pin formats, though Amazon does have generics that I am using with no problems with the right pin layout per my various motherboards.

 There seems to be a fair amount of prototype X670E motherboards sans this TPM header.
 Send it right back if you get one of these prototype MOBOs.